The Quickest and Easiest Way to Clean Legos

 For More Than Just the NewsIf streaky mirrors and glass tug on your nerves, we'll show you how to get streak-free glass with a couple of items already lying around your home.
 To get started, you'll need window cleaner and newspaper.
 Spray window cleaner on your dirty glass and then scrub in a circular motion, using the newspaper.
 Switch to a vertical, and then a horizontal stroke until all the liquid has dissipated and you're left with shiny, streak-free windows!
 Note: for vinyl windows, we've found that the newsprint leaves a mark on the white frame.
 Avoid rubbing the window frame with newspaper and stick to the glass.
 Discover another super clever use for newspaper in a place you wouldn't expect.

 Remove Bathroom Soap ScumSoap has a nasty way of forming a hard-to-remove film on the tile in tubs and showers.
 You won't get rid of it by rubbing.
 Instead, wait for the surface to dry, then scrape off the scum with a 4-in. plastic putty knife.
 For grout lines and textured surfaces, use a Mr. Clean Magic Eraser.
 Buy one on Amazon.
 To prevent soap scum buildup, stop using real soap and start using a synthetic.
 Chemically speaking, any soap in a liquid or gel form and some bar soaps (Zest and Ivory) are actually synthetic soaps and much less likely to leave a tough film in your sink, shower or tub.
-See why keeping all the cleaning supplies in one bucket will transform cleaning.

 Find Your Lost ItemsEveryone knows how annoying it is when you can't seem to find a dropped pill or the back of an earring.
 So how do you find these items quickly and easily?
 Use your vacuum.
 Here's the trick; before you turn the vacuum on, cut off the end of a nylon and secure it on the end of your vacuum hose with a rubber band.
 Check out these ingenious hacks and practical uses for rubber bands that go far beyond their intended use.